7/17/2012

 As a skeptical proponent of all things green, I am always excited to stumble upon a harsh critique of renewables.
 Often articles or documentaries tearing down green energy, especially wind power, have heavy political influence and eventually devolve into the talking points that are recycled throughout the media: it's too expensive, it hurts the economy, and everyone's favorite NIMBY line, it's ugly.
 Occasionally, you'll find something that really jars your perception and makes you reconsider your previous position.
 Windfall succeeds at least this far.

-There is no shortage of ugly shots of wind turbines in
+There is no shortage of ugly shots of wind turbines in Laura Israel's Windfall |

-Wind turbine noise is a huge point of contention in the
+Wind turbine noise is a huge point of contention in the wind turbine debate, one side claiming refrigerator and the other claiming freight train.
+Middle ground? |

 The Film

-ruined their vista and sleep patterns, upped by a bait
+Tug Hill residents complain that the 195 turbines have ruined their vista and sleep patterns, upped by a bait and switch from a contract for a fraction of that, |

 The wind power company Airtricity comes to town and begins offering locals small sums to install turbines on their property.
 After briefly touching on a few key issues with wind turbines like noise, shadow flicker, and "wind turbine syndrome", the emotional buildup begins.
 The efficiency with which she builds the emotional argument would make even the highest yield turbines blush with shame.
 She introduces lovable down-to-earth people around the town, has them tell their articulate and moving story of country, cows, and humble living, and brings the central plot point in: some people want them and some people don't.
 The film goes on to paint the pro-wind town council and other supporters as being influenced by money from the evil, manipulative wind companies before hitting the viewer with the actual problems: